 When asked about his future plans, Marquis does not hesitate.
 “I look forward to writing a TV series about my life growing up in Columbus, Ohio.
 I have a lot of amazing stories to tell.
 In my 29 years of life, I have lost a lot of friends to gun violence, drug overdose, and car accidents whose stories deserve to be told also.”

-His biggest dream is to one day send his screenplay to Jordan Peele, Tyler Perry, and T.D.
+Currently, he is a contributor to the online sports magazine Fansided.
+However, his biggest dream is to one day send his screenplay to Jordan Peele, Tyler Perry, and T.D.
 Jakes and perhaps get a job at one of their film companies.
 As a signed actor and model, don’t be surprised if Marquis doesn’t just stick to staying behind-the-scenes as a writer.
 He’s more than comfortable being in front of the camera as well!

 * Ashford University is now the University of Arizona Global Campus